sparkfun/SparkFun_SX1509_Arduino_Library/Arduino/libraries/SX1509/readme.md

 These functions are all interspersed through many of the library examples sketches.

+### reset(bool hardware)
-**reset(bool hardware)**: This function resets the SX1509 - either a hardware reset or software.
+This function resets the SX1509 - either a hardware reset or software.
 A hardware reset (hardware parameter = 1) pulls the reset line low, pausing, then pulling the reset line high.
 A software reset writes a 0x12 then 0x34 to the REG_RESET as outlined in the datasheet.

 Input:

 * *hardware*: 0 executes a software reset, 1 executes a hardware reset.

-**configClock(byte oscSource, byte oscPinFunction, byte oscFreqOut, byte oscDivider)**: This function configures the oscillator source/speed and the clock, which is used to drive LEDs and time debounces.
+### configClock(byte oscSource, byte oscPinFunction, byte oscFreqOut, byte oscDivider)
+This function configures the oscillator source/speed and the clock, which is used to drive LEDs and time debounces.

 Inputs: